 Settle in Canada with Confidence and Ease

 Niagara Falls is one of Canada’s biggest attractions.
-Tourists from around the world visit Niagra Falls to admire its breathtaking scenery.
-In the winter, however, Niagara Falls lights up and transforms into a magical winter wonderland.
+Tourists from around the world visit Niagara Falls to admire its breathtaking scenery.
+During the winter season, Niagara Falls lights up and transforms into a magical winter wonderland.

 Every winter, the Winter Festival of Lights takes place in Niagara Falls.
 The festival consists of an 8 km route where you can admire all the marvelous displays.
 The Winter Festival of Lights is full of exciting events and exhibitions such as the Floral House and the light displays at Queen Victoria Park.

 No list of Canadian winter festivals is complete without the Carnaval de Quebec.
 Quebec’s Winter Carnival is one of the oldest winter festivals in Canada.
-It is also one of the biggest, hosting over 400,000 people from around the world, year after year.
+It is also one of the biggest, hosting over 400,000 people from around the world each year.

 Few cities manage to celebrate winter as well as Quebec City.
-Bonhomme is a big, friendly snowman that is the symbol of the whole festival.
+Bonhomme is a big, friendly snowman and the symbol of the whole festival.
 Bonhomme made his first appearance in the winter of 1955.
 Since then, Bonhomme has become a familiar and welcome sight to the citizens of Quebec City.
-Every year, an ice palace is built for Bonhomme.
-This Ice Palace is the center of all the activities and events.
+Every year, an ice palace is built for Bonhomme and it is the center of all the activities and events.

 Talking about events and activities, there is a lot to do and explore in Carnaval De Quebec.
-Aside from the regular winter activities like ice skating, many things are unique about Quebec’s Winter Carnaval.
-There are exciting events to do such as taking a sleigh ride through the city and touring Bonhomme’s Ice Palace.
-This winter festival is also a great chance to explore historic Quebec City.
-It gives you a glimpse of Europe with architecture that is centuries old.
+In addition to activities like ice skating, there are many unique activities.
+You can take a sleigh ride through the city, tour Bonhomme’s Ice Palace, and explore historic Quebec City and centuries old architecture.

 One of the biggest attractions of the festival is the Winter Carnival fairgrounds.
 Quebec City’s winter amusement park opens for the Carnaval de Quebec.
 The fairgrounds are complete with ice castles, bouncy castles, and of course, a Ferris wheel.
 If you find yourself in Quebec, this is a thrilling time of the Canadian winter.